PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 The geofence alert is generated by the ZOE-M8Q.
 It will automatically wake the tracker so an alert message can be sent.
 WAKEINT does not apply to geofence alerts.
 Battery consumption will increase when geofence alerts are enabled as the ZOE-M8Q will be powered continuously.

+Power consumption will increase dramatically if the tracker is configured to monitor the Iridium ring channel.
+This is not recommended for battery-powered applications.

 ---
 DEST (0x33)